-The deadline for submitting your health report remains June 30, 2020.
+The deadline for submitting your health report is June 30, 2021.
 The health report requires your complete demographic information, consent to treat at UHCS, emergency information, and the second page that needs to be completed by a health care provider.

 I am unable to get my doctor’s office to fill out the vaccination section.
 What should I do?

 We understand it may be difficult to obtain certain information.
 However, it is important that you submit your health report with any information you currently have.
 We recommend calling your primary care physician’s office, as soon as possible, and asking what your options are for obtaining this information.
 As a result of COVID-19, many offices have shifted their operations and there may a delay in receiving this documentation.
 Your primary care office should complete page two of the University Health Report, or submit a signed list of vaccinations and immunizations.